Dabz/kafka-security-playbook/README.md

 This repository contains a set of docker images to demonstrate the security configuration of Kafka and the Confluent Platform.
 The purpose of this repository is **NOT** to provide production's ready images, it has been designed to be used as an example or a base configuration file for your configuration.

-All images has been created from scratch without reusing previously created or official images, this, to emphasize code and configuration readability over reusability and best-practices.
+All images has been created from scratch without reusing previously created images, this, to emphasize code and configuration readability over reusability and best-practices.
 For more official images, I would recommend you to rely on the [Docker Images for the Confluent Platform](https://github.com/confluentinc/cp-docker-images)

-## TLS without authentication
+## TLS with x509 authentication
-Contains a basic configuration to enforce TLS with a client and server certificate.
+Contains a basic configuration to enforce TLS between the broker and a client.
 The _up_ generates the following file prior to start the docker-compose services:
 1. __certs/ca.key, certs/ca.crt__ - public and private key of the generated self-signed certificate authority
 2. __certs/server.keystore.jks__ - keystore containing the signed certificate for the kafka broker
-3. __certs/client.keystore.jks__ - keystore containing the signed certificate for a kafka client
+3. __certs/client.keystore.jks__ - keystore containing the signed certificate for a kafka client, granted kafka super user role

 ### Usage